fedora-infra/fedmsg/doc/overview.rst

 the sake of argument, we'll talk here just about a separate `producing service` and some `consuming services`.

-Scenario:  the producing service starts up, producing socket (with a hidden queue), and begins producing messages.
+Scenario:  the producing service starts up a producing socket (with a hidden queue) and begins producing messages.
 Consuming services `X`, `Y`, and `Z` are interested in this and they would like to connect.

 With AMQP, this is simplified.
 You have one central broker and each consuming